 Students often use the library for recreational reading.
 Possibly the comfortable furnishings provided through PAC funding have encouraged students to use the library as a place to read.
 They come in to read at all times of the day including before and after school.
 It is also noted that the library offers a range of updated periodicals for recreational reading that appeals to our student clientele.
-In addition, students will now have the opportunity to sign out e-readers as part of a pilot project next year.
+In addition, students now have the opportunity to sign out e-readers and been quite popular with students.

 As a way to continue the use of the library for both academic and recreational reading, we are looking to continue with our theme tables next year in front of the library as a way to encourage students easy access to reading materials.
+In addition, we have a wall with our e-reader titles that contain QR codes for students to use their cell phone to access a synopsis of a particular title.